 WordPress Integration

-WordPress, as the world's most popular content management system, not only provides powerful content management features but also supports separating content management from the presentation layer via REST API, enabling it to function as a Headless CMS.
-This architecture pattern, combined with a Static Site Generator, can deliver better performance and more flexible display methods for websites.
+WordPress, the most popular content management system worldwide, offers powerful content management features and supports content management and display layer separation through REST API, enabling it to function as a Headless CMS.
+This architecture mode, in conjunction with a Static Site Generator, can provide better performance and more flexible display methods for websites.

 Overview

-This document describes how to use WordPress as a Headless CMS in conjunction with a Static Site Generator to build high-performance websites.
-In this architecture, WordPress is responsible for content creation and management, while the Static Site Generator handles converting content into high-performance static pages.
-Currently, mainstream Static Site Generators include Hexo and Gatsby, each with distinct features: Hexo is widely popular for its ease of use and rich theme ecosystem, while Gatsby offers more powerful data access and build capabilities.
-Considering the needs of most users, this document will use Hexo as an example to detail how to achieve integration between WordPress and the Static Site Generator, as well as how to deploy and accelerate using EdgeOne Pages.
+This document describes how to use WordPress as a Headless CMS with a static site generator to build high-performance websites.
+In this architecture, WordPress is responsible for content creation and management, while the static site generator converts content into high-performance static pages.
+Currently, mainstream static site generators include Hexo and Gatsby, each with distinct features: Hexo is widely popular for its ease of use and extensive theme ecosystem, while Gatsby offers more powerful data access and build capacity.
+Considering the needs of most users, this document will use Hexo as an example to introduce in detail how to achieve seamless integration between WordPress and a static site generator, as well as how to deploy and speed up using EdgeOne Pages.

 Getting Started

 EdgeOne provides a ready-to-use WordPress + Hexo integration solution.
-You can directly access the template and deploy your website with one click.
-After deployment, simply modify the WordPress data source configuration to display the content configured in WordPress on your site.
+You can directly access the template and deploy your website with one-click deployment.
+After deployment, simply modify the WordPress data source configuration to display the content you configured in WordPress on your site.
 If you want to preview and debug locally, you can also download the template from GitHub to your local system.

-The WordPress integration mainly includes the following three steps: configure WordPress as a data source, use Hexo to generate static pages, and deploy to EdgeOne Pages.
-The following will introduce the detailed operations of each step.
+The WordPress integration mainly includes three steps: configuring WordPress as a data source, using Hexo to generate static pages, and deploying to EdgeOne Pages.
+The following section details each step.

-WordPress supports two deployment methods: WordPress.com managed hosting and self-hosting.
-The two methods are consistent in architecture principle, differing only in deployment location.
-Below, we will use WordPress.com managed hosting as an example to introduce the integration flow in detail.
+WordPress supports two deployment methods: WordPress.com managed and self-hosted.
+Both methods are consistent in architecture principle, differing only in deployment location.
+Following we use WordPress.com managed as an example to introduce the integration flow in detail.

 1. Register a WordPress.Com Account